 This daughter’s style is comfy, laid-back, and a little bit sporty.
 I think she did a great job finding things that she loves and making her money stretch pretty far!

 Daughter #3 (age 9, 4th grade) chose the following:

 Arizona lace-inset cocoon cardigan | Arizona long sleeve lace back button front shirt | Arizona button front shirt | 2 pairs Arizona print leggings | Arizona skater dress

-Sophia latched right on to that buy one get one deal she first saw and ended up with two similar shirts, two pairs of leggings, a dress, and a cardigan.
+This kid latched right on to that buy-one-get-one deal she first saw and ended up with two similar shirts, two pairs of leggings, a dress, and a cardigan.

-She was thrilled with her choices, and I was thrilled to see her branching out from her typical cheetah print fashion, even though there were cheetah print choices at the store.
+She was thrilled with her choices, and I was thrilled to see her branching out from her typical animal prints (this girl LOVES cheetah print), even though there were cheetah print choices at the store.

 She’s super playful and fun, and I love how she paired the different prints together.
 They are perfect for her, and she definitely succeeds at #bendthetrend.